 Expand to read details of studies

-A 2005 study found that P. acnes type IA1 produced much lower levels of CAMP-1 than types IB and II, but higher levels of CAMP-2 than type II.
-Although it remains unclear how this affects the inflammatory response, this study concluded that different P. acnes types could provoke unique immune responses.10
+A 2005 study found that C. acnes type IA1 produced much lower levels of CAMP-1 than types IB and II, but higher levels of CAMP-2 than type II.
+Although it remains unclear how this affects the inflammatory response, this study concluded that different C. acnes types could provoke unique immune responses.10

-A 2010 study discovered that P. acnes type IA1 produced more follicular adhesion proteins, which likely helps the bacteria stick better to the follicular wall, thus promoting clogged pores.11
+A 2010 study discovered that C. acnes type IA1 produced more follicular adhesion proteins, which likely helps the bacteria stick better to the follicular (pore) wall, thus promoting clogged pores.11

 Other Bacterial Species in Acne Development

-Although scientists have focused their acne development research on P. acnes, there is a variety of bacterial species present on the skin that also may affect acne formation.
+Although scientists have focused their acne development research on C. acnes, there is a variety of bacterial species present in the skin that also may affect acne formation.

 - Researchers found that the presence of Staphylococcus epidermidis (S. epidermidis) is increased by 70% in acne-prone skin.
-Further, research shows that S. epidermidis secretes factors that can worsen follicular clogging.
+Further, research shows that S. epidermidis secretes factors that can worsen pore clogging.

 - It also was noted that Staphylococcus aureus (S. aureus) is present at higher levels in many skin disorders, including acne.
-Scientists believe that it may produce proteins that aid in follicular wall rupture.
+Scientists believe that S. aureus may produce proteins that aid in pore wall rupture.

 - In addition, researchers found Staphylococcus pyogenes (S. pyogenes) in the oropharynx (region including the back of the throat and tongue) in acne-prone individuals but not healthy individuals.
 It is not yet clear how bacteria present in the oropharynx affects the development of acne.

-- Streptococcus agalactiae (S. agalactiae) produces factors that are similar to those of P. acnes and is assumed to be involved in acne development.1
+- Streptococcus agalactiae (S. agalactiae) produces factors that are similar to those of C. acnes and may be involved in acne development.1

 The research into the specifics of various bacteria strains is an exciting area of exploration.
 However, it is just getting underway.
-Scientists have performed scarce research examining these bacterial strains’ roles in acne development, and therefore researchers must perform more studies to confirm these associations.
+Scientists have performed scarce research examining the various roles these bacteria play in acne development, and therefore researchers must perform more studies to confirm these associations.